Microsoft's Surface Duo could be revolutionary, or a two-screen disaster phone

 Not to mention, at a premium price of $1,399 for the 128GB version, Surface Duo is a hard enough sell on a normal day.
 But now, it's arriving in the middle of a pandemic that's spurred one of the biggest economic catastrophes of the modern age.
 Microsoft says it will offer customers a 0% interest payments over 24 months if bought through the company, and it'll be available through AT&T's Next Up upgrade program as well.

+Still, the Surface Duo has its doubters, particularly after its $1,399 price was announced Wednesday.
+"The betting line is the Duo is going to struggle out of the gate," wrote Larry Dignan, Editor-in-Chief of CNET sister site ZDNet.
+"With any luck Duo 2, 3 and 4 will be better--assuming it lasts that long."

-But if the Surface Duo inspires phones in the same way the Surface's thin design and keyboard cover changed the way companies make PCs and tablets, he'll be happy.
-And to prove it, he notes that Microsoft's working with Google to bring the technologies developed for the Surface Duo into Android, so other device makers can build similar gadgets too.
+Acknowledging the challenging sell the Surface Duo may be, Panay says he'll be happy if the device inspires phones in the same way the Surface's thin design and keyboard cover changed the way companies make PCs and tablets.
+And to prove it, he says that Microsoft's working with Google to bring the technologies developed for the Surface Duo into Android, so other device makers can build similar gadgets too.
 That includes things like the software Microsoft created to manage the two screens side by side and to make apps work between them too.

 "Products are a reflection of the people that make them," Panay adds.
 "These products have our soul and love in them.
 And we hope that you feel it."